oracle-livelabs/security/data-safe/cli/cli.md

 7. Generate the security assessment PDF.

     Before you can download a security assessment, you must first generate it.
-To do this, in Cloud Shell, enter the following command as is.
+To do this, return to Cloud Shell and enter the following command as is.
 Notice how we make use of the variables that we defined in earlier steps (`$format` and `$security_assessment_id`).
-Wait for the report to generate. (about 1 minute).
+Wait for the report to generate (about 1 minute).

     ```text
     $ <copy>oci data-safe security-assessment generate-security-assessment-report --format $format --security-assessment-id $security_assessment_id</copy>
     ```

-8. Download the security assessment PDF to a specified directory in Cloud Shell.
+8. Download the security assessment PDF to your home directory in Cloud Shell.

     To do this, in Cloud Shell, enter the following command as is.
-Notice how we make use of the variables that we defined in earlier steps (`$file`, `$format`, and `$security_assessment_id`).
+Notice how we make use of the variables that we defined in earlier steps (`$file_name`, `$format`, and `$security_assessment_id`).
 Wait for the report to download (about 1 minute).

     ```text
     $ <copy>oci data-safe security-assessment download-security-assessment-report --file $file_name --format $format --security-assessment-id $security_assessment_id</copy>